MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_packet_flags.md

+### -field DUMMYSTRUCTNAME.PreviousError

+A single bit that indicates whether the hardware error packet contains information about a fatal hardware error.
+This error caused the operating system to generate a bug check and restart.

+### -field DUMMYSTRUCTNAME.Reserved1

+Reserved for system use.

+<div class="alert"><b>Note</b>  In versions of the Windows Driver Kit (WDK) prior to Windows 7, this member was named <b>CpuValid</b>.
+The <b>CpuValid </b>member has been deprecated in the WDK for Windows 7 and later versions of Windows.</div>
+<div> </div>

-### -field AsULONG
+### -field DUMMYSTRUCTNAME.HypervisorError

-A ULONG representation of the contents of the WHEA_ERROR_PACKET_FLAGS union.

-#### - HypervisorError

 A single bit that indicates that a hypervisor error has occurred.

-#### - PlatformDirectedOffline

-A single bit that indicates whether the PSHED plug-in that performs PFA on a system component has determined if the component should be brought into an offline state.
-This bit is only valid if the <b>PlatformPfaControl</b> member is set.

-<div class="alert"><b>Note</b>  This member is supported in Windows 7 and later versions of Windows.</div>
-<div> </div>

-#### - PlatformPfaControl
+### -field DUMMYSTRUCTNAME.Simulated

+A single bit that indicates that the error condition was simulated.

+### -field DUMMYSTRUCTNAME.PlatformPfaControl

 A single bit that indicates whether WHEA or a PSHED plug-in is in control of predictive failure analysis (PFA).
 If this bit is set, the PSHED plug-in is in control of PFA and must set the <b>PlatformDirectedOffline </b>to bring an <a href="https://msdn.microsoft.com/0dd010e7-3e10-422a-adcb-8fe7df9e29ab">ECC</a> memory page into an offline state.